Are you a fan of Armin van Buuren?

 I was glad to be back home.
 Like always when I go away, getting back to the family is amazing.

 A great experience and am very glad to have had the opportunity to see Armin van Buuren live.

-When standing in the Skydeck observing the crowd I realised how much I would much prefer being in the DJ booth than in the crowd.
-Clearly this is a very ambitious goal and not one that I am striving towards, but nevertheless it would be very cool if this ever happened.
+When standing in the Skydeck observing the crowd I realized how much I would much prefer being in the DJ booth than in the crowd.
+Clearly, this is a very ambitious goal and not one that I am striving towards, but nevertheless, it would be very cool if this ever happened.